ironArray/Caterva2/doc/getting_started/tutorials.md

 roots = caterva2.get_roots()
 ```

-We just used `caterva2.get_roots()` to connect to the default subscriber at `localhost:8002` (you may specify a different one as an argument) and ask about all roots known announced by publishers to the broker.
+We just connected to the default subscriber at `localhost:8002` (you may specify a different one as an argument) and asked about all roots known by the broker.
 If you print `roots` you'll see a dictionary with a `foo` entry:

 ```python
 {'foo': {'name': 'foo', 'http': 'localhost:8001', 'subscribed': None}}
 ```

 Besides its name, it contains the address of the publisher providing it, and an indication that we're not subscribed to it.
-Trying to get a list of datasets in that root with `caterva2.get_list('foo')` will fail with `404 Not Found`.
+Getting a list of datasets in that root with `caterva2.get_list('foo')` will fail with `404 Not Found`.
 So let's try again by first subscribing to it:

 ```python
 caterva2.subscribe('foo')